Moussa Sylla (footballer, born 1989)

-Moussa Sylla (born 15 June 1989) is an Ivorian professional footballer who plays as a defensive midfielder.
+Moussa Sylla (born 15 June 1985) is an Ivorian retired professional footballer who plays as a defensive midfielder.

 Career

 Sylla began 2002 on youth side.
-In the spring of 2003 signed in Côte d'Ivoire with Ecole de Football Yéo Martial and was here a year later (2004) promoted into the first team.
+In the spring of 2003 signed in the Ivory Coast with Ecole de Football Yéo Martial and was here a year later (2004) promoted into the first team.
 He left after 30 games in two years on professional level for EFYM in January 2005 to Royal Thai Army FC.
 Sylla was by Royal Thai Army named as Best foreign Player and signed than in February 2009 for Muangthong United, who won in his first season League Championship.